Everything you need to know about dual agency

 Is dual agency legal in my state?

-As of November 2020, dual agency is illegal in eight states: Alaska, Colorado, Florida, Kansas, Oklahoma, Texas, Vermont, and Wyoming.
+Dual agency is illegal in eight states: Alaska, Colorado, Florida, Kansas, Oklahoma, Texas, Vermont, and Wyoming.

-Dual agency is legal in all other states and Washington, D.C., though regulations vary by state in three key areas:
+Dual agency is legal in all other states and Washington, DC, though regulations vary by state in three key areas:

 • When during a transaction agents must disclose dual agency